walles/riff/README.md

 You can do `git diff | riff` and get reasonable output.

 # TODO
+* All context lines must be prefixed by ' ', currently they aren't
 * Diffing <x "hej"> vs <x 'hej'> shows the first space as a difference.
 * Refine each pair of blocks, make sure both added characters and